microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 To connect as a different identity other than CurrentUser, specify the ContextScope parameter with the value Process.

-Follow this link (<https://review.learn.microsoft.com/powershell/entra-preview/microsoft.graph.entra/get-entracontext>) for more information on how to get or create context.
+Follow this link (<https://review.learn.microsoft.com/powershell/entra-preview/microsoft.graph.entra/get-entracontext>) For more information on how to get or create context.

 ### Example 6: Connecting to an environment or cloud